This story was last updated Nov. 21, 2022

 Everybody tells you that self-care’s important, but it can be difficult to know how to take care of yourself.
 Between juggling your responsibilities and taking care of everyone else — your clients, family and friends — there may be little time or energy left over for you.
 In fact, it may have been a while since you thought about what you really want and what makes you truly happy.

-The key to living your best life, then, is stepping away from what everyone else is doing and getting back to you — your taste, your aesthetic, your actual goals.
-Here are ten ways to get yourself back to center and live your best life.
+The key to living your best life is stepping away from what everyone else is doing and getting back to you — your taste, your aesthetic, your actual goals.
+Here are 10 ways to get yourself back to center.

 Almost everyone puts this on their list of resolutions, but it soon falls by the wayside.
 A daily practice — whether it involves a religious observance, meditation, visualization or other mindfulness practice — helps you block out the noise and get back to your own internal voice.